-Monica is an Executive Assistant and Program Coordinator at Inner City Law Center and assists with a variety of projects.
+Monica is an Executive Assistant and Board Liaison at Inner City Law Center and assists with a variety of projects.
 She provides support to ICLC’s Executive Director, coordinates communication efforts and assists with the development of new program Homeful.LA.
 Prior to joining ICLC, she served as the Administrative Coordinator for 3 years at the Network for Social Work Management, an international membership organization dedicated to strengthening leadership in health and human services.
 During her tenure at NSWM, she helped increase membership by 8,000 members, launched 4 new programs and planned 3 national conferences with record breaking attendance numbers.
 She also served as a Fundraiser for USA for UNHCR- The UN Refugee Agency and advocated for refugees.
 She earned her Bachelor of Arts in Communication and Global Studies, as well as a Technology Management Certificate from the University of California, Santa Barbara.
-She plans to attend law school and practice immigration law in the future.

 Rob Reed Directing Attorney Homelessness Prevention